-- The applicant will act as the fiscal agent responsible for project financial management and operations. - All grants are performance-based grants and funds are paid upon completion of deliverables.
-The schedule of deliverables and payment is flexible. - Grant awards after one year of funding are not guaranteed.
-Grantees may have the option to renew contracts for additional funding based on performance (meeting grant deliverables) and availability of state funding. - Indirect and/or administrative costs cannot be more than the federally approved rate for your organization or more than 10% of the total grant award.
+- The applicant will act as the fiscal agent responsible for project financial management and operations. - All grants awards will be formalized as performance-based contracts subject to the Washington State Department of Health terms and conditions outlined on pages 16-23 of this RFA.
+Award funds are paid upon completion of deliverables outlined in the contract.
+The schedule of deliverables and payment is flexible. - Grant awards after one grant cycle of funding are not guaranteed.
+Grantees may have the option to renew contracts for additional funding and 12-24-month contract period based on performance (meeting grant deliverables) and availability of state funding. - Indirect and/or administrative costs cannot be more than the federally or DOHapproved rate for your organization, or more than 10% of the total grant award. - Applicants may apply for a behavioral health improvement grant and a general SBHC start-up or operational/expansion/improvement grant. - Applicants may submit multiple proposals/applications, but only one proposal per SBHC site will be considered.

 All Request for Funding Application activities and timelines are estimated due dates.
-The terms and dates listed are subject to change at the sole discretion of the Department of Health (DOH).
+The terms and dates listed in this RFA are subject to change at the sole discretion of the Department of Health (DOH).
 DOH reserves the right to amend the schedule at any time and for any reason.
-Any changes or updates will be posted on the SBHC WA Portal webpage.
+Any changes or updates will be posted on the Behavioral Health SBHC WA Portal webpage.
 Applicants are responsible for downloading any amendments as they are sent out.
 DOH is not responsible for any misplaced or misdirected documentation.
 All awards will be subject to DOH contracting terms and conditions (see Appendix A).